 - Phone numbers associated with spam can actually be blacklisted from creating new listings.

-- Reviews really do help ranking in the 3-pack
+- Reviews really do help to rank in the 3-pack – review spam does too

 - Yelp’s annoying filters that we all complain about actually makes them the most spam-free directory out there.